dapoadedire/astro-pic-of-the-day/README.md

 # NASA APOD App

 This is a simple app that allows users to view the NASA Astronomy Picture of the Day (APOD).
-Users can also download the image and copy the image's explanation to their clipboard.
+Users can also generate a random APOD.

 ## Tech Stack

 - Vite React
 - fetch API
-- file-saver

 ## Lessons Learned

-- How to make API requests with fetch API
+- How to make API requests with fetch API.
 - UseEffect, UseState hooks.

 ## Feature(s)